Stories about the most famous Rock Club in Boston, as told by musicians who played there and fans who went there to see them... Read more

 Yes.
 There's a Facebook Group called "Let's go to The Rat"

-Copy of DVD upon release.Estimated delivery:Ships within the US only
+Copy of DVD upon release.Estimated delivery:Only ships to: United States

-Signed Copy of DVD + T-ShirtEstimated delivery:Ships within the US only
+Signed Copy of DVD + T-ShirtEstimated delivery:Only ships to: United States

 - (60 days)